Skip to main content

 • Short description in app: Consistently demonstrates strong performance.

-• Calculation: The average rating for performance is ≥4 combining both Performance questions (at least sometimes exceeds expectations and often takes ownership upward)
+• Calculation: The average rating for performance is ≥4, combining both performance questions (at least sometimes exceeds expectations and often takes ownership upward)

 🟦 Plan succession

-• Description: This applies to employees who are identified with a high risk of leaving or expected to become manager or move to another department.
+• Description: This applies to employees who are identified with a high risk of leaving or expected to become a manager or move to another department.
 A well-structured transition plan is necessary to ensure their replacement is identified, trained, and ready to take over.

-• Short description in app - Employees who might leave their position.
+• Short description in app: Employees who might leave their position.

-• Calculation: When most answers to short term evolution are about "Become Manager" or "Move to Another Department.”
+• Calculation: When most answers to short-term evolution are about “Become Manager” or “Move to Another Department.”

 🟨 Leaving risk